How to Consolidate Debt: Complete Step-by-Step Guide for 2026

 Personal loans represent the most popular debt consolidation method.
 These unsecured installment loans provide a lump sum to pay off multiple debts, leaving you with a single monthly payment at a fixed interest rate.

-When applying for a personal loan, compare offers from banks, credit unions, and online lenders.
+When applying, compare offers from banks, credit unions, and online lenders.
 Online lenders often provide faster approvals (sometimes same-day) and funding within 1-2 business days.
-Credit unions typically offer lower rates to members with strong relationships.
+Credit unions, capped at 18% APR on credit cards, typically offer competitive personal loan rates to members.

 Balance Transfer Credit Cards

 Most balance transfer cards charge a balance transfer fee of 3%-5% of the transferred amount.
 For example, transferring $10,000 with a 3% fee costs $300 upfront.
-However, avoiding 18-24% credit card interest for 18 months can save thousands, making the fee worthwhile.
+However, avoiding interest at the average 21% credit card APR for 18-21 months can save thousands, making the fee worthwhile.

 This strategy requires good to excellent credit (670+) for approval.
-Cards typically offer credit limits based on your income and credit profile, which may not cover all your debts.
-You'll also need the financial discipline to pay off the balance before the promotional period ends—otherwise, you'll face the card's standard APR, often 15%-25%.
+You'll also need the financial discipline to pay off the balance before the promotional period ends, or you'll face the card's standard APR, which often falls between 17% and 28%.

 Calculate how much you must pay monthly to eliminate the balance before the promotional period expires.
-If you transfer $12,000 to an 18-month 0% card, you need to pay at least $667 monthly (plus any fees) to become debt-free.
+If you transfer $12,000 to an 18-month 0% card, you need to pay at least $667 monthly to become debt-free.

 Home Equity Loans and HELOCs